 Treatment options include pelvic floor exercises, with an emphasis on contraction, and biofeedback, which involves learning to control bodily processes that are usually involuntary.

-People with lower back and testicle pain should see a doctor if the pain is severe, does not get better, or is interfering with daily life.
+People with lower back and testicle pain need to speak with a doctor if the pain is severe, does not get better, or is interfering with daily life.
 It is also important to seek medical advice if the pain occurs along with other symptoms, such as an unexplained lump or swelling in the testicles.

-A person should seek immediate medical attention for symptoms of kidney stones or a kidney infection.
+A person needs to seek immediate medical attention for symptoms of kidney stones or a kidney infection.
 These can include:

 • fever and chills